data-catering/data-caterer-docs/docs/setup/validation/basic-validation.md

     dataSources:
       ...
         validations:
-          - expr: "amount NOT BETWEEN 100 AND 200"
+          - whereExpr: "amount NOT BETWEEN 100 AND 200"
-          - expr: "amount NOT BETWEEN balance * 0.9 AND balance * 1.1"
+          - whereExpr: "amount NOT BETWEEN balance * 0.9 AND balance * 1.1"
     ```

 ## In